01. book a graphic designer

 6. Any other special requests for the site functionality-wise?

 Projects are then priced on an individual basis based on the size and functionality of the site.
-A basic project would have a starting point of $1080, which breaks down to a minimum 8hr development time, plus 4hrs of installation and client training.
-Pricing goes up from there depending on additional work needing to be done, with the major price jumps being a custom portfolio or multiple custom content pages.
-Check out this sample estimate for a website/portfolio/blog to get a better idea of how this basic package is laid out.
+Because of the limited amount of projects I am able to take on, Hello Monday has a project minimum of $1400.
+Pricing is custom tailored based on the needs of the project, with the major price jumps being an intricate portfolio or additional custom content pages.
+Check out this sample estimate for a website/portfolio/blog to get a better idea of how a project package might be laid out.

 03. book the development

 Once the estimate has been approved, it gets converted to an invoice which breaks the cost down into a 3-payment plan (one as a deposit, one paid at the beginning of development, and one paid at project completion).
 In order to officially book development for your project, you’ll need to pay a design deposit, aka one-third of your total project cost.
 The invoice will have a link taking you to an easy & secure payment page to keep track of your payment plan and make simple payments via card.